fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

   - Strength: extremely fast lookup of precomputed results.
   - Costs: Storage can grow quickly (many combinations of dimensions); Rigidity: if you add a new dimension or need new query support, you often must rebuild / recompute the cube.
   - Nanocubes (2013): Introduced as a data-cube approach tailored to real-time exploration of spatiotemporal datasets.
 Supports interactive queries over datasets up to ~billions of points with sub-0.1s latency (contrasted with much slower latencies in traditional DB setups for similar workloads).
+  - Uses a tree-like cube/index structure to support fast, interactive aggregation queries.
+  - Memory can trend toward a bounded/plateau behavior: the structure can share links/nodes rather than duplicating everything as dimensionality grows.
+  - Strengths: very fast interactive aggregations once built.
+  - Limitations:
+    - Works best when data maps cleanly to a tabular / attribute model.
+    - Schema evolution is painful: adding a new column/dimension often implies rebuilding the cube/tree.
+    - Building cubes over very large datasets can be expensive, even if query time is great.
 - Database vs data cube is a fundamental design choice: flexibility vs speed (plus storage/rigidity tradeoffs).

 #### Front-end approaches